 The Cubby Bear is the Mecca of Wrigley on game day.
 It’s directly across the street from the stadium and attracts a huge crowd.
 Live music makes it an upbeat spot if that’s the kind of thing you’re looking for.

 Not for baseball fans.
 In fact, Guthrie’s is for people looking to get away from the baseball and Old Style beer.
-They have some of the friendliest staff around, and there’s plenty of board games to step up the entertainment factor without any baseball on TV.
+They have some of the friendliest staff around, and there are plenty of board games to step up the entertainment factor without any baseball on TV.

 It’s 75 and sunny, and you skipped work to watch the Cubs against the Cardinals.
 Pregaming with beers at Murphy’s Bleachers just outside of right field is what you want to be doing.